-In this article, we will show you, How to connect Power BI to Excel Files, and how to get data from Excel to Power BI.
-To demonstrate the same, we will load data from excel file to Power BI, and generate a Donut chart.
+In this section, we show you how to connect Power BI to Excel Files and how to get data from Excel sheets.
+To demonstrate the Get Data from Excel, we will load records from an Excel file and generate a Donut chart.

 How to Get Data from Excel to Power BI

-Before we get started, Let us see the data present in the Sales By Country Excel File.
-From the below screenshot, you can see that the First row has the Column names
+Before we import data to Power BI, let us see the sales By Country Excel file data.
+From the screenshot below, you can see that the First row has the Column names.

-If you haven’t started the Power BI Desktop yet, Double click on the Power BI desktop to open.
-Once it is open, it looks like below screenshot.
-Please click on the Get Data hyperlink
+If you haven’t started the Power BI Desktop yet, Double click on the desktop to open it.
+Once it is open, it looks like the screenshot below.
+Please click on the Get Data hyperlink.

-If you are in the Power BI visualization page.
-Under the Home tab, Click the Get Data option and select the Excel as we shown below.
-Or, select More option
+If you are on the visualization page, click the Get Data option under the Home tab and select Excel, as shown below.
+Or select More options.

-When you select the More option, the following window will be shown.
+When you select the More option, the following window will show.
 You can use this window to select your desired Data source.
-For now, let me select the File -> Excel Option and click Connect button
+Let me select the File -> Excel Option and click the Connect button.

-Once you click on the Connect button, a new window will be opened to select the Excel File from our file system.
-For now, we are selecting the SalesByCountry.xls file as shown below
+Once you click the Connect button, a new window opens to select the Excel File from our file system.
+For now, we are selecting the SalesByCountry.xls file.

-Currently we don’t want to make any changes to the data.
-So, let me click on the Load button
+Currently, we don’t want to make any changes to the data.
+So, let me click on the Load button to get Data from Excel to Power BI.

-Now you can see all the Columns that are imported from the excel file under the Fields section.
+Now, you can see all the columns imported from the Excel file under the Fields section.

 Let me create a Donut chart using this data.
-I suggest you to refer, Power BI Donut Chart article to understand the steps involved in creating it.
+I suggest you refer to the Donut Chart article to understand the steps involved in creating it.